A FREE INTRODUCTION GUIDE

 Rule of thirds: The rule of thirds is a compositional guideline that suggests dividing the composition into thirds both horizontally and vertically, resulting in a grid of nine equal parts.
 The points where the grid lines intersect are considered to be the most visually interesting and compelling areas to place focal points or other essential elements.

 Leading lines: Leading lines are lines in the composition that lead the viewer's eye toward essential elements or points of interest.
-They can be created using solid lines in the artwork or implied through the placement of shapes or other visual elements.
+They can be created using solid lines in the artwork or implied by placing shapes or other visual elements.

-Color theory: Color theory refers to the principles and guidelines for using color effectively in the artwork.
-By understanding how colors interact and affect each other, you can create visually harmonious and effective compositions.
+Color theory: Color theory refers to the principles and guidelines for using color effectively in artwork.
+You can create visually harmonious and compelling compositions by understanding how colors interact and affect each other.

 Focal points: Focal points are the areas of the composition that are intended to draw the viewer's attention.
 By placing important elements in these areas, you can create a clear and effective message in your artwork.